Circuit structure-preserving error mitigation for High-Fidelity Quantum Simulations: Quantum circuits and enhanced error-mitigation strategy

 where $\ket{\psi^{\rm in}_{i}}$ denotes an input product state from the computational basis \cite{nation2021scalable}.
 The term $V_{\rm noisy/noiseless}$ refers to the noisy/noiseless implementation of the circuit $V$.
 Here, the calibration matrix $M$ captures the impact of noise by mapping the ideal circuit outputs to their corresponding noisy counterparts \cite{rodriguez2022real,robertson2022mitigating,Qiskit}.
 In general, constructing the calibration matrix requires evaluating circuits on all basis input states, allowing for a comprehensive characterization of errors across the full computational space.

 Next, we illustrate how to extract noise information without modifying the circuit structure of $V$.
 To achieve this, we require the circuit $V$ to be parameterized, such that its architecture remains fixed while gate parameters can be varied and optimized for different simulations.
-Leveraging this structure, we make a key approximation: if the circuit layout is preserved, the effect of noise remains approximately independent of the specific parameter values.
-This assumption allows us to decouple noise effects, which can be described by the following approximation:
+Leveraging this structure, we make the key assumption that preserving the circuit architecture while varying only parameters can result in a consistent noise profile across executions.
+Mathematically, this is expressed as:

-where $\mathcal{V}(\boldsymbol{\theta})$ denotes the ideal unitary circuit parameterized by $\boldsymbol{\theta}$, and $\mathcal{N}$ is a parameter-independent noise channel for gate and measurement errors.
+where $\mathcal{V}(\boldsymbol{\theta})$ denotes the ideal unitary component parameterized by $\boldsymbol{\theta}$, and $\mathcal{N}$ is a parameter-independent noise channel for gate and measurement errors.
 This approximation is well justified by the hardware-level implementation of gates.
-Generally, parameterized circuits typically involve single-qubit rotational gates, controlled by analog pulses.
-These operations introduce insignificant errors and are generally considered negligible compared to the dominant errors arising from non-parameterized two-qubit entangling gates.
-As long as pulse durations remain within standard operating ranges and avoid extreme cases that may cause significant decoherence, the overall noise profile can be reasonably assumed to remain approximately consistent across different circuit executions.
+Most gates are implemented using analog control pulses.
+Varying parameters, such as rotation angles, generally alters only the pulse amplitude or duration, without affecting gate type or hardware execution path.
+As long as these parameter changes remain within standard operating ranges, the associated noise profile can be reasonably assumed to remain consistent across different circuit executions.

 Based on this assumption, we introduce a structure-preserving calibration circuit $V^{\rm mit}$ to characterize the noise in the original circuit $V$.
 This leads us to propose the following procedure to model the noise effect in the original process described by Eq.~\ref{m}: